 I attended Kenyon College in Gambier, OH where I majored in History with a concentration in Islamic History while completing my requirements for chiropractic school.
 After graduating from Kenyon, I attended Life Chiropractic College West in Hayward, California.
 While at Life West, I learned traditional methods of full spine adjusting as well as techniques to help people with soft tissue injuries.
 This interest in soft tissue techniques came about after I injured my shoulder in my martial arts training.

 I practiced outside of Atlanta, Georgia for 2 years before returning to the Metro Detroit area.
 Since coming back to Detroit, I trained in Koei-Kan Karate Do, and my husband and I rowed with the Ecorse Rowing Club.
-Both my husband and I also trained at CrossFit Reviver in Rochester Hills for 3 years.
-Currently, I play USTA tennis, run, and mix in other workouts to stay active.
+Both my husband and I have trained in CrossFit – I currently go to High Caliber CrossFit in Troy.
+I also play USTA tennis, run, and mix in other workouts to stay active.
 We are also staying busy with our daughter, Lyla, who was born in March 2016.

 To support my local community, I volunteered at HAVEN from 2009-2010, an organization that supports survivors of domestic violence and sexual assault in Oakland County.
 I also served on the Board of Directors for the Clawson Chamber of Commerce from 2015-2018.
 In Troy and Clawson, BodyWorks is always active – whether it is at the Clawson Farmer’s Market, participating in the Freedom Run 5k in June, or supporting other local events, you can find us!